• Canister X Review #48: Smallville Season Eight (2008-2009)

 There are also several terrible and nonsensical moments in the film: Superman’s son, Superman in the hospital, Superman lifting a massive island made of kryptonite and flying it into space even though just before that scene being around kryptonite made him virtually mortal.

-It was tempting to give this movie 2 stars, but Brandon Routh’s portrayal of the Man of Steel saved the day.
+It was tempting to give this movie two stars, but Brandon Routh’s portrayal of the Man of Steel saved the day.
 He did a stellar job as both Clark and Superman.
 Aside from Christopher Reeve, he’s my favorite boy in blue.

 Warner Brothers et al. erred with this film because they didn’t remember the secret to Superman: people don’t want to relate to him.
 He’s an icon, an ideal.
 He’s not Spider-Man.
 We want to be amazed, put in a state of awe.
-People want to only relate to Clark Kent, not his cape-wearing alter ego.
+People only want to relate to Clark Kent, not his cape-wearing alter ego.
 They blurred the line between the two when it should have been crisp and clear, and that is where this movie failed.

 Hopefully the sequel will not be a drama, but a serious yet fun superhero movie, one filled with wonder, eye-popping action and a story worthy of the Man of Steel.
 I just hope they don’t use kryptonite as a weapon against Superman.
 If they do, they’re going to have to use a whole planet’s worth to make a dent seeing as how a kryptonite island didn’t stop him.